 At level 7 we gain the powerful Aura of Warding.
 This applies Resistance to damage spells to allies, basically halving incoming damage.
 This is incredibly powerful.
 At level 9 we get Protection from Energy and Plant Growth for our Oath of the Ancients subclass.
 This will further increase damage reduction and hinder enemy movement.

 To summarize, the main reason why the Oath of the Ancients is our subclass of choice is because it gives us access to powerful AoE healing through Healing Radiance and the Aura of Warding halves incoming spell damage for the whole group if you stand inside the aura.
-Additionally, Misty Step increases our mobility tenfold and Moonbeam is a great damage spell.
+Additionally, Misty Step increases our mobility greatly and Moonbeam is a great damage spell that you can use to hit several enemies from a distance.

 Character Creation (Level 1) for BG3 Paladin Build